 We will not make comparisons like Sphinx vs Solr, or Solr vs Sphinx, or Sphinx vs Elasticsearch as they all are decent competitors, with almost equal performance, scalability, and features.
 But each of them has specific peculiarities that can be influential for your project.
 Now, let’s take a look at which option can be better for your business.

-Elasticsearch, the absolute leader from the 2018 search engine ratings, proves its name for being truly “elastic” by being able to work in any environment.
-It is an open-source technology and is using Apache Lucene library.
+Elasticsearch, the absolute leader from the 2020 search engine ratings, proves its name for being truly “elastic” by being able to work in any environment.
+It is an open-source technology and is using the Apache Lucene library.

 1. Near real-time indexing